 Sumner County Highway Department is currently open to the public, but you may download and print the permit to save time.

-- Download and print the Drive Connnection Permit.
+- Download and print the Drive Connnection Permit (effective 1 November 2022).

 - Complete application form, make sure to put the name of the person applying for the permit and/or the property owner’s name with phone numbers and the drive address.

-- Permit fee is $100.00 per each permit, payable to Sumner County Highway Department (SCHD) by cash, check or money order only.
+- Permit fee is either $150 or $50 depending on the type of permit, payable to Sumner County Highway Department (SCHD) by cash, check or money order only.
 Attach payment to permit application.

 - Bring your application and check to the office of the Sumner County Highway Department located at 1051 Old Hwy 109 North in Gallatin between the hours of 6:30 a.m.-5:00 p.m.
 Monday-Thursday.
 Get (2) two white survey flags, these should be placed on either side of the area that the drive connection is to be located.

 - Stormwater Management will verify if the requested location is in a flood plain / floodway and if not then a work order will be generated for our area foreman to size the tile, we will call you with the information and the next steps of the procedure.

 For any additional information you may call the Sumner County Highway Department at 615-452-2632

 Each road’s right of way is different; it is best to call our office to obtain this information.